Bolympus1/DADS7202_HW02/README.md

 ## Assumption:
-In this project, we think the pre-trained model that validation on ImageNet dataset can't classify present moblie phone design to tell which image is which brand cause of that we choose 3 models such as VGG16, ResNet152V2, and MobileNet.
+We think the pre-trained model that validation on ImageNet dataset can't classify present moblie phone design to tell which image is which brand cause of that we choose 3 models such as VGG16, ResNet152V2, and MobileNet for study in this project.

-In this case our assumption about the pre-trained model is the largest model will have the most accuracy which is VGG16 and the lowest accuracy is MobileNet
+In this case our assumption about the pre-trained model is the largest model will have the best accuracy which is VGG16 and the lowest accuracy is MobileNet.

 ## Data pre-processing and splitting :
-* Image Preparation : collected all images in .jpg and manually put in into the brand's folder then in a sub-folder split into 2 folders "train_ds" and "test_ds "of each brand.
+* Image Preparation : collected all images in .jpg and manually put them into the brand's folder then in a sub-folder split into 2 folders "train_ds" and "test_ds "of each brand.

 * label class : Apple = 0, Huawei = 1, Oppo = 2, and Samsung = 3

-* Resizing
-Resizing image dataset to (224, 224, 3)
+* Resizing image dataset to (224, 224, 3)

 ![image](https://user-images.githubusercontent.com/107410157/197308226-29a91b68-5a4d-467e-9e3f-402624fc36fa.png)